metadb-project/metadb/doc/get-started-developing.md

 This document is an expansion of [section 3.8.
 Configuring a Kafka data source](https://metadb.dev/doc/#_configuring_a_kafka_data_source) of the Metadb documentation.
 It aims to give a full, step-by-step account of getting a complete Metadb setup working in a development context.
 It does this by running FOLIO inside a readily available virtual machine (VM), and connecting it to Metadb running on the host machine.

-The Metadb documentation and this document are in conflict, the former should be considered definitive.
+If the Metadb documentation and this document are in conflict at any point, the former should be considered definitive.

 ### Different hosting options